Fiszh/YAUTO/README.md

 A highly customizable Twitch & Kick chat overlay for OBS and other streaming programs.

+> [!WARNING]
+> The readme isn't frequently updated, make sure to check the deployment over at https://chat.unii.dev/

 ## Want your app’s badges or your bot added to the overlay?

 Create a pull request.

-> [!WARNING]
-> The readme isn't frequently updates, make sure to check the deployment over at https://chat.unii.dev/

 ## Chat Customization Settings